BetterThanTomorrow/calva/docs/site/get-started-with-clojure.md

 ???
 Note "Can I use Rich 4Clojure instead of this guide?"
     We suggest you start by opening up this guide and do the Calva part of the excerises.
 Then use the `welcome_to_clojure.clj` guide in combination with **Rich 4Clojure**..

+## Run the Clojure Exercism Track in your browser

+In a similar manner to the Get Started with Clojure project, you can run the Clojure Exercism Track in your browser without installing anything and with full Interactive Programming enabled using this [Template project](https://github.com/PEZ/clojure-exercism-template).

 ## ClojureDocs